levin-riegner/flutter-template/docs/ANALYTICS.md

 - Parameters are capped at 25 per event.
 - Parameter Names must be 40 characters or less.
 - Parameter Values must be 100 characters or less.
-- User properties are capped at 25.
+- Event-scoped custom dimensions are capped at 50.
 - User property Names must be 24 characters or less.
 - User property Values must be 36 characters or less.
+- User-scoped custom dimensions are capped at 25.

 You can see the full list of limits [here](https://support.google.com/analytics/answer/9267744?hl=en).